-The commissioning of this boiler and system must only be undertaken by a Gas Safety Registered Engineer, qualified to work on Liquefied Petroleum Gas (LPG) in accordance with the requirements of the Gas Safe Installation and Use Regulations.
+The commissioning of this boiler and system must only be undertaken by a professionally qualified person in accordance with the requirements of the Gas Safety Installation and Use Regulations and be approved by Gas Safety.
 Components used to adapt it to the type of gas available must be genuine parts only.